yahooooooo/cc-example/README.md

 	4.0
 	4.5

 Running Median is implemented in a Python program named `my_running_median.py` that calculates the median number of words per line, for each line of the text files in the `wc_input` directory.
 Multiple files in that directory are processed in parallel by the running median program in alphabetical order using the `concurrent.futures` multiprocessing API available in Python 3.
 The resulting running median for each line is written to a text file named `med_result.txt` in the `wc_output` directory.
-The program achieves scalability by performing parallel file processing on multicore machines to extract the word count by line, before performing the running median algorithm.
+The program achieves scalability by performing parallel file processing on multicore machines to extract the word counts per line, before performing the running median algorithm.

 Requirements
 -----------------------------------------------------------

 The `run.sh` script needs Python3 to run correctly.
-The dependency is because of the use of the concurrent multiprocessing API.
+The dependency is because of the use of the `concurrent.futures` multiprocessing API.